By: Casey Dubbs, Sherry Everhart, BS, RVT, and David McCormick, MS, CVA

 It’s crucial to cultivate trusting relationships between management and the team and between the team members.
 Distrust can destroy a team, and there are typically three primary causes.
 The first is when team members perceive a superior opinion of themselves or another.
 The second is gossip, which is challenging to keep in check.
 And while the third, dishonesty, seems a no-brainer, it’s not usually blatant dishonesty that gets teams in trouble but rather a compilation of smaller things – a forgotten promise, setting elusive goals, a miscommunication, or a rumor allowed to go unchecked.

-Below are some essential but straightforward ways that owners and managers can enhance trusting relationships within their teams.
+Below are some essential but straightforward veterinary team solutions that owners and managers can use to enhance trusting relationships within their practice.

 Model Honesty and Integrity

 Be truthful, be consistent, practice what you preach, keep promises, and when you make a mistake, own up to it.
 Only discuss issues with the relevant individual. .
 It’s sometimes tempting to seek out another staff member’s opinions for support when you’re frustrated with another’s actions but resist doing so.
 This not only involves them in something that is not their business, but it also risks damaging the relationship between coworkers by pointing out perceived failings.
 Finally, actively discourage inappropriate conversations concerning clients or coworkers by redirecting the focus on the subject’s positive attributes.
 If a co-worker or client can’t overhear it without a negative connotation, it shouldn’t be said in the workplace.